awayfromcasual/csgo/README.md

 Open Steam, go to your library, right click on CS:GO, and click "Properties".
 Launch options are entered in the box at the bottom of the "General" tab.

-Here are my launch options: `-high -nojoy -novid -d3d9ex -tickrate 128 +exec _launch`
+Here are my launch options: `-novid -d3d9ex -tickrate 128 +exec _launch`

 Here is an explanation of each individual option:

-- `-high` - Sets CS:GO to run at high priority, which improves FPS.
-- `-nojoy` - Disables joystick support, which improves FPS.
 - `-novid` - Disables the intro, which makes loading the game faster.
 - `-d3d9ex` - Makes alt-tab instantaneous.
 Might also improve FPS.
 - `-tickrate 128` - Sets the tick rate for local servers to 128 instead of the default 64.
 - `+exec _launch` - Executes my launch options file (sets fps_max and loads my commands).

+### FPS Boosting launch options

+Some people find FPS improvements with the following launch options:

+- `-high` - Sets CS:GO to run at high priority, which improves FPS.
+- `-nojoy` - Disables joystick support, which improves FPS.

 ### Using a dedicated launch.cfg file: